SkyllaTech/SpaceCommander/README.md

 ## Usage

-Run `spacecommander` in a project folder.
-The directory must have a `commands.yaml` file to be valid.
+SpaceCommander reads in a specified commands file in the YAML format, and produces communication code for the specified master and slave types from the commands file.
+These are placed in the `generated` folder in the directory SpaceCommander is run from.

+## Protocol

+See the [Protocol](PROTOCOL.md) document for an in depth description of the protocol used by SpaceCommander.

-## commands.yaml Configuration
+## Commands Configuration

-A `commands.yaml` file must exist in the parent directory of where the generated files should be located.
+SpaceCommander uses a YAML format file to specify parameters for the connection, the master type, the slave type, and command list.
 More details for the format of this document can be found [here](CONFIGURATION.md).

-Files are generated to:
-`<root>/generated/<platform>/`

 ## Templates

 Custom templates can be created for other languages and platforms.
 These templates are written using [Mako](http://www.makotemplates.org/).
-Templates should be named `<filename>.spcmd` and placed in `<spacecommand-dir>/templates/<host_templates|device_templates>/<platform>`.
+Templates should be named `<filename>.spcmd` and placed in `<spacecommand-dir>/templates/<platform>/<master|slave>`.

-Available arguments for host templates:
- - `commands` : see the `commands` section in the `Structure` section.
- - `device_config` : see the `device` section in the `Structure` section.
- - `host_config` : see the `host` section in the `Structure` section.

-Available arguments for device templates:
- - `commands` : see the `commands` section in the `Structure` section.
- - `device_config` : see the `device` section in the `Structure` section.

-Add addressing scheme for connection type
-Add callbacks before and after read/write to allow for RS485 Fix timeouts
-Improve error handling, add CRC
-Strings
-Heartbeat
+## Supported Features

+Currently implemented masters:
+  * Python3
+  * Python2
+  * Arduino

+Currently implemented slaves:
+  * Python3
+  * Arduino

+Currently implemented features:
+  * Automatic CRC generation for messages
+  * Timeout support
+  * Packet framing
+  * Configuration hash checking

+Planned features:
+  * Background heartbeat messages
+  * Packet sequence numbers
+  * Fixed length array support
+  * String support